Pizzibee/riddles_api/README.md

   - Change the db connection settings in the apiController.js file
     - Add your username
     - Add your password
+  - Build the projet with : 'npm run build'
-  - Run the API with : 'node index.js'
+  - Run the API with : 'npm run start'